1400LF 36″ Dead Headed LLO Abandonment

 The Solution

-Venting was achieved by installing a 4″ removable vent pipe from the pedestal riser, 180VF to the lake surface, terminating on a barge.
-Since there was only one opportunity to do the job correctly, CJGeo had two fully staffed grout plants onsite, and had all cement and mix water staged in onsite storage prior to the start of grouting to avoid any material logistics disruptions affecting the work.
+Venting was achieved by installing a 4″ removable vent pipe from the pedestal riser.
+The vent pipe ran 180VF to the lake surface, terminating on a barge.
+There was only one opportunity to do the job correctly.
+Therefore, CJGeo had two fully staffed grout plants onsite, and had all cement and mix water staged in onsite storage.
+This was all prior to the start of grouting to avoid any material logistics disruptions affecting the work.

 CJGeo placed the 68lb/cuft grout over a period of a few hours, leaving an intentional air pocket at the high end to capture infiltrating lake water long enough for the grout to set prior to seeing lake head.